 - “Savvy investors are making money from renting homes and even lending money for construction.
 One website is even connecting interested tiny home buyers with those willing to finance money through peer-to-peer lending. […] As soon as you see a sector of the marketplace move beyond recreational activity and evolve into a micro economy, it becomes apparent that something bigger is happening.”
 (Think Tiny When it Comes to 2016 Real Estate Investments)

-If you enjoyed this post on the tiny house movement, be sure to look out for our upcoming post on micro-apartments—another tiny dwelling with the potential to make a big impact.
+If you enjoyed this post on the tiny house movement, you’ll love our series on the micro-apartment—another tiny dwelling with the potential to make a big impact.
+Start reading Part I: Are micro-apartments the next big thing? now!